 “When I missed that last putt, I felt like I had put myself out of The Open position.
 I am very happy to have the opportunity to play in The Open.”
 Danny Lee

-The second highest ranked player of the trio, Danny Lee, managed to qualify after a battling final round 75 that included a short missed par putt on the final hole of play.
+The second-highest-ranked player of the trio, Danny Lee, managed to qualify after a battling final-round 75, which included a short missed par putt on the final hole of play.

 The 29-year-old from New Zealand has twice played in The Open before, but failed to make the cut on both occasions in 2015 and 2016.
 This year, the Kiwi will be hoping to have more success.

 “I’ll try to go to Royal St George’s the week before to prepare and play some rounds,” Lee said.
 “The conditions and firmness of the links is different.
 I’m a very aggressive player and it seems like when I play links golf courses aggressively it just bites me back, so this year I’ll try to play a little bit smarter.”

 Meanwhile, history repeated itself for Mitchell, as the 28-year-old American qualified for The Open at this event for the second year running.